beartype/plum/README.md

 ### Parametric Types

-The parametric types `TupleType` and `ListType` can be used to dispatch on lists with particular types of elements.
+The parametric types `Tuple` and `List` can be used to dispatch on tuples and lists with particular types of elements.
 Importantly, the type system is *covariant*, as opposed to Julia's type system, which is *invariant*.